khushinegi01/reactLearning/README.md

 useRef hook is used to create a mutable object that persists for the lifetime of the component.
 It is used to access the DOM nodes directly.

-## Password generator Project using useCallback , useEffect and useRef Hooks
+## Password Generator Project using useCallback , useEffect and useRef Hooks

 Created a basic project to generate a random password using useCallback, useEffect and useRef hooks.